 There are both therapy- and medication-based treatment options to help those with BDD.
-The goal of these treatments are to improve quality of life and overall day-to-day functioning of those with BDD, while also decreasing the distress associated with appearance concerns and compulsive behaviors that are also commonly seen in BDD.
+The goal of these treatments is to improve quality of life and overall day-to-day functioning of those with BDD, while also decreasing appearance preoccupations, the distress associated with appearance concerns, and compulsive behaviors that are also commonly seen in BDD.

 Note: The following information is provided as a general guideline and should not be used as a substitute for meeting with a mental health professional familiar with treating BDD.
 People with BDD may have a variety of additional problems and may experience different responses to treatments, so a professional assessment by a mental health professional and an individualized treatment plan are highly recommended.